Frequently Asked Questions about Flying with a Dog

 Question 4: How do you train your dog to be calm and cool on flights?
 Any tips?

-There are many ways you can prepare your dog for air travel.
+There are many ways to prepare your dog for air travel.
+Proper preparation can help reduce stress for both you and your pet.

 Question 5: Do all airports have pet relief area?